- Hong Kong International Airport is expanding to meet future demand and maintain its status as a world-class international aviation hub.

 A Digital Twin Streamlines Operations

-Buoyed by its success with automating the geotechnical design process, Leighton Asia then created a digital twin—a dynamic BIM model of what it had to build.
+Buoyed by its success with automating the geotechnical design process, Leighton Asia then developed a BIM model of the airport expansion, with the intention of turning it into a digital twin—including real-time performance data—once the project was built.
 A key objective for the digital twin was to streamline onsite operations, so the BIM team created digital twin properties that corresponded to the information that the onsite team gathered.
 Now, instead of entering values into different spreadsheets, the onsite team inputs the data into the digital twin.
 This data is also used to automatically generate reports, minimizing documentation time for project staff.

 “At the end of the day, we have this big model with a lot of key project data available to everyone,” Tizzani says.
 “You can see when we last drilled a pile, poured concrete, struck the formwork, or did a quality check.
 We invested a lot of resources into building the digital twin so we can better understand the job and use the data collected onsite in a more meaningful way.”